Home » Blog » Banana Bread (No Baking Soda)

 Will butter work as a substitute for shortening in a banana bread recipe?

 Absolutely!
-Use equal quantity of butter as oil, plus an extra tablespoon.
+Use an equal quantity of butter as oil, plus an extra tablespoon.

 How to Store the Banana Bread?